ScotGovAnalysis/strategytool/strategytool/www/Instructions.md

-# Systems Mapping User Guide
+# Strategy Mapping User Guide

 ### Introduction

-This is a visualisation tool aiming to bring an understanding of the interrelationships between variables in a system.
-It allows users to investigate how other variables in the system are impacted when changes occur in a particular area.
+This is a visualisation tool aiming to bring an understanding of the interrelationships between actions and goals around a policy or strategy.
+It allows users to see how actions help or hinder the goals, along with other consequences (intended or otherwise).
 The tool can be useful in communicating across multiple teams working on inter-connected problems.
 This will help to ensure we design policy to maximise benefits, account for dependencies, mitigate conflicting interests and take account of learning as we go.
 It will help reduce the risk of unintended consequences, ensuring individual decisions do not end up hindering it or other important objectives.

 The tool aims to help you to: